gradle/develocity-build-validation-scripts/Maven.md

 ./01-validate-local-build-caching-same-location.sh -g compile -r https://github.com/gradle/maven-build-scan-quickstart -e -s https://develocity.example.io
 ```

+If this does not complete successfully and produce a proper experiment summary, consult the items listed further below.

 ## Authenticating with Develocity

 Some scripts fetch data from build scans that were published as part of running an experiment.
 The build scan data is fetched by leveraging the [Develocity API](https://docs.gradle.com/develocity/api-manual/).
 It is not strictly necessary that you have permission to call these APIs to execute a script successfully, but the summary provided once the script has finished running its experiment will be more comprehensive if the build scan data is accessible.